Surface Dean--Kawasaki equations: Derivation of surface Dean--Kawasaki equation

 with quadratic variation

 While the martingale problem for $\mu$ has a unique solution~\cite{Konarovskyi}, the analysis of numerical approximation schemes naturally leads us to consider the associated nonlinear Dean--Kawasaki equation, which (formally) provides a continuum description of the particle system.
+See also [22] for the derivation of the martingale problem if particles are given by independent continuous Markov processes on a general Polish space.

 Indeed, let us pretend that $\mu_t$ has a density with respect to Lebesgue measure, which we denote by $\rho^\lambda_t$.
 Then

 and

 where the adjoint is computed with respect to Lebesgue measure,